 Joseph House Kitchen

 Joseph House 10:30am

-Volunteers from St. Peter’s take a turn each month at preparing and serving the lunch meal at Joseph House in Salisbury, a place where those in need can receive a free hot meal.
-Contact Jean Richmond for more information.
+Volunteers from St. Peter’s take a turn each month at preparing and delivering a bagged lunch meal to Joseph House in Salisbury, a place where those in need can receive a free meal.
+Contact Deacon Laura Harbaugh for more information.

 OPPORTUNITIES FOR SERVICE